What We Do

 Home | Our Team | Publications and Media

-“We are committed to fostering equitable climate change adaptation and mitigation strategies.”
+“With a focus on rural-urban interactions, we are committed to fostering equitable climate change adaptation and mitigation strategies.”

 We use industrial ecology, equity, and transdisciplinary approaches to research and develop climate change adaptation and mitigation strategies.
 Our main research areas are food-energy-water, urbanization & buildings, and circularity.
 We tend to research and develop at the systems level, where the aggregation of micro-interactions emerge trends and patterns that affect our socioecological systems.